Bertie Auld: International career

 Auld made three appearances for Scotland, all in 1959.
 He made his debut against the Netherlands, a game in which he became the first player ever to be sent off for Scotland, after lashing out in retaliation at an opponent.

 Managerial career

 Auld started a career as a manager in 1974, when appointed by Partick Thistle, where he stayed for six seasons.
 After Thistle won the Scottish First Division title in 1975–76.
-Thistle also reached the semi finals of Scottish Cup twice (1978 and 1979), Scottish League Cup (1975), and Anglo-Scottish Cup (1977) under Auld's management.
+Thistle also reached the semi-finals of Scottish Cup twice (1978 and 1979), Scottish League Cup (1975), and Anglo-Scottish Cup (1977) under Auld's management.

 He returned to Edinburgh as Hibs manager in 1980, in an attempt to revive the club following their relegation in the 1979–80 season.
 Auld guided Hibs to promotion by winning the 1980–81 Scottish First Division, but was replaced by Pat Stanton in 1982.
 He then spent a year in charge of Hamilton Academical before returning to manage Thistle for a brief second spell in 1986.
 His final appointment was with Dumbarton in 1988.

+Style of play

+A pacey winger with short stature in his first years at Celtic and at Birmingham City, Auld was converted into a midfielder under Celtic manager Jock Stein.
+In similar vein as his midfield partner Bobby Murdoch, Auld was capable of defence splitting passes.